AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/General purpose instance families.md

 ## g6t, security-enhanced general purpose instance family

-g6t is in invitational preview.

 Features

 -   Implements trusted boot based on the Trusted Platform Module \(TPM\) chip.
 During a trusted boot, each module in the boot chain from the underlying hardware to the guest OS is measured and verified.
 -   Supports comprehensive monitoring on the IaaS layer and provides trusted capabilities of the whole IaaS layer.
--   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the third-generation SHENLONG architecture. g6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of chips.
+-   Provides predictable and consistent ultra-high performance and reduces virtualization overheads based on the SHENLONG architecture. g6t improves storage performance, network performance, and computing stability by an order of magnitude through fast path acceleration of SHENLONG chips.
 -   Compute:
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269 \(Cascade Lake\) processors that deliver a maximum turbo frequency of 3.2 GHz for consistent computing performance.
     -   Offers a CPU-to-memory ratio of 1:4.
-    -   Allows you to enable or disable Hyper-Threading.
+    -   Allows you to enable or disable hyper-threading.

         **Note:** By default, Hyper-Threading is enabled on ECS instances.
 For more information, see [Customize CPU options](/intl.en-US/Instance/Manage instances/Customize CPU options.md).

 -   Storage:
-    -   Supports I/O optimization.
+    -   Is an instance family in which all instances are I/O optimized.
     -   Supports ESSDs only.
     -   Provides high storage I/O performance based on large computing capacity.